zakirhossen23/DataX/readme.md

 # Instructions

 ### To run Website:
-1. Go to wavedata folder
+1. Go to DataX folder
 2. if you haven't installed nodejs.
 Then you have to first install node js.
 Link of download  https://nodejs.org/en/download/
 3. Then run 'npm install' in that wavedata folder.
 4. Then run 'npm run build'.